Lesson 30

-Polygon is a closed plane figure bounded by three or more straight sides.
-In order to draw a polygon on the screen, we need to define the coordinates of all the points (also known as vertices) that joined up to form the polygon.
-The syntax to defines the points of a polygon with vertices A1, A2, A3, A4…….An is as follows;
+A polygon is a closed plane figure bounded by three or more straight sides.
+To draw a polygon on the screen, you must define all the points, also called vertices, that join together to form the shape. :contentReference[oaicite:1]{index=1}

-Finally, create the graphics object and use the DrawPolygon method to draw the polygon using the following syntax:
+Finally, create the Graphics object and use the DrawPolygon method:

 myGraphics.DrawPolygon(myPen, myPoints)

-where myPen is the Pen object created using the following syntax:
+where myPen is the Pen object, for example:

 myPen = New Pen(Drawing.Color.Blue, 5)

 A triangle is a polygon with three vertices.
-Here is the code:
+The code is:

 Private Sub BtnDraw_Click(sender As Object, e As EventArgs) Handles BtnDraw.Click